tc39/proposal-built-in-modules/README.md

 > Important: The `include` keyword does not exist and is used for illustrative purposes only

-The seperate keyword is emphasised by combining it with an Identifier for the _ModuleSpecifier_.
-The separate keyword already distingishes the module enough so we can also safely use a string literal for the
+The separate keyword is emphasised by combining it with an Identifier for the _ModuleSpecifier_.
+The separate keyword already distinguishes the module enough so we can also safely use a string literal for the
 _ModuleSpecifier_:

 ```js